(July 2013 to December 2013)

 Early November—the check that Bruce gives to Carrie at the end of this issue is dated “2/27/2013,” but this cannot be correct at all.
 Not even close.
 College student Carrie Kelley (her first ever appearance in any mainstream continuity!) pops by Wayne Manor looking for Damian.
 Bruce visits Carrie at school, learning that Damian had befriended her a few months before his death.
 He had been taking acting lessons, playing video games, and getting burned copies of classic TV and movies from her.
 That night, obsessed with resurrecting Damian, Batman hacks into the computer database of the secret government peacekeeping agency known as SHADE (Super-Human Advanced Defense Executive), knowing that their top agent is the patchwork living-zombie Frankenstein.
 The Caped Crusader learns the secret location of Castle Frankenstein near the North Pole and spends the next six days turning the castle into his personal “mad science lab,” complete with sci-fi tools and cadavers stolen from a hospital.
 Batman then kidnaps Frankenstein and steals him away to the castle, hoping that the original re-animated man can somehow help him bring back Damian.
 When Frankenstein refuses to help, a crazed Batman takes him apart (literally) and begins a bizarre autopsy/experimentation using his dismembered body and the cadavers.
 Worried, Alfred sends Red Robin to check-up on/stop Batman.
 Batman argues with Red Robin and sends him away.
 Seeing that the unreasonable Batman is slightly unhinged, Red Robin destroys the entire lab with a hail of Teen Titan warship artillery.
 A pissed-off Batman simply glares at Red Robin and departs, leaving Tim to piece Frankenstein back together again.
 Back in Gotham, Bruce sends Carrie a check for the outstanding amount that Damian owed her (plus a lot more) for the various lessons.

-–FLASHBACK: From second feature of Superman Unchained #2.
+–FLASHBACK: From the second feature to Superman Unchained #2.
 Bruce completes his several-yearlong anti-Superman suit project.
 He now has a fully functional Bat-suit that is completely invisible to Superman.
 Bruce contemplates destroying the suit (along with the Kryptonite ring), but ultimately decides that having these items is necessary and also what Superman would want.

 –Batman and… #20 (“Batman & Red Hood”)

 A couple nights after Batman and… #19, Carrie Kelley visits Wayne Manor to find out what happened to Damian and to return the extra cash.
 Bruce tells her that Damian is on a several-yearlong study abroad program.
 Bruce also tells her to get lost.
 Alfred, who is much more congenial, escorts her out and offers her a job as Titus’ permanent dog-sitter!
 (Bear in mind that Carrie won’t actually start for about a-month-and-a-half from now.)
 Later, Jason Todd gets the results of his final blood-workup from Alfred, certifying that there is no lingering Joker Venom in his system.
 (Jason has been getting blood tests done by Alfred for the past six months.)
 Bruce then asks Jason to accompany him to Ethiopia to get revenge against some snipers who tried to collect on Talia’s bounty on Damian a while back.
 Batman and Red Hood fly to Africa and violently kick some serious ass.
 Red Hood gets the green light from his former mentor to use guns (non-lethally, of course), and Batman permanently cripples a few of the bad guys.
-Batman then reveals the truth behind the mission, taking Jason to the exact spot where he died.
+Batman then reveals the truth behind the mission, taking Jason to the exact spot where he died in Qurac.
+Jason refuses to go any further.
 A crazed Batman orders Jason to tell him the details behind his resurrection, but Jason refuses and they have a good ol’ fashioned slugfest.
 The weary and overly-emotional Batman unmasks and takes a few heavy shots to the face.
 Jason, disgusted, leaves poor Batman standing in the desert, alone and bloody.
 Elsewhere, Two-Face flips his coin in preparation for a big return.
 Writer Peter Tomasi really captures a tortured side of Batman that we’ve never seen before.
 With Nightwing in Chicago, Batgirl and Red Robin more distant than ever, Red Hood ostracized, Natalya dead, and Damian dead, Bruce truly has lost his family, and it’s really hurting him deeply.

 –Batman Vol. 2 Annual #2